bdamay/django-bcf-manager/README.md

 ### Targeted features  - roadmap

-- Load bcfzip file into dedicated django model
+- Load bcfzip files into dedicated django model (V2.0 V2.1)
 - Provide managing tools to visualize/manipulate/merge issues from different sources
-- Re-export model data to bcfzip (with custom filters)
+- Export model data to bcfzip (with custom filters)
 - Implement BCF-API with DRF to remotely manipulate data according to BCF-API specification

 - Might try to link to an ifc hosted on a bimserver someday (see https://github.com/opensourceBIM/BIMserver)